snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

   HOST/api/schemas/validate/com.snowplow.snplw/ad_click/jsonschema/1-0-0
   -X GET \
   -H "api_key: your_api_key" \
-  --data-urlencode "instance=
+  --data-urlencode "instance={ \"instance\": \"to be validated\" }"
 {% endhighlight %}

+As you might have guessed the path indicates the schema to validate against and the `instance` query parameter the instance to be validated.

+Similarly to validating a schema, you will receive the following JSON if the instance is not valid against the schema:

+{% highlight json %}
+{
+  "status": 400,
+  "message": "The instance provided is not valid against the schema", "report": {}
+{% endhighlight %}

 <h2><a name="auth">4.
 API authentication</a></h2>

-To restrain access to schemas, we have set up an api key based authentication system.
+To restrain access to schemas, we have set up an API key based authentication system.
 Concretely, you will be given a pair of api keys (one with read access and one with read and write access) per organization.
-This api key will have to be provided with each request through an `api-key` HTTP header.
+This api key will have to be provided with each request through an `api_key` HTTP header as shown in the previous examples.

 For example, let us say your organization is Snowplow Analytics Ltd, you will be given a pair of keys for the `com.snowplowanalytics` prefix and will